 For example, you could reposition one image within the smart object to make a change in your original project.
-By pressing Command / Control + S (Mac/PC) to save changes within the smart object, it will update in the initial project.
+By pressing Control + S (Win) or Command + S (Mac) to save changes within the smart object, it will update in the initial project.

 How To Place An Image Inside Of Another Layer With Clipping Masks